Kaysims/Grip-Club/README.md

     * The navigation bar remains fixed and contains links to different parts of the site.
     * The navigation bar is responsive as the hamburger icon allows the menu nav bar to compress on smaller screen sizes, it then has a dropdown function to select the page the user wishes to visit.
     * The navigation bar has the Grip Club icon on the left.
+    * The logo takes the user back to the home page.

     <details><summary><b>Desktop Navigation Bar Image</b></summary>